| About the document | |

 7.1 In some instances, the engineer may identify defects with the electrical installation.
 Any defects are highlighted on the EICR and are classified by the electrical engineer with one of the following classification codes:

-7.2 Timescales for remedying defects are:
+7.2 Timescales for remedying defects to electrical installations are:

 7.4 In the event that a C1 defect cannot be rectified in a timely manner, meaning that the home will be left in an unsafe situation such as no power for a prolonged period, it may be necessary to provide temporary accommodation until the defect can be satisfactorily repaired.